zmpeg/tesera-overtime-calculator/README.md

 ## Installation

+    git clone git@github.com:zmpeg/tesera-overtime-calculator.git
+    cd tesera-overtime-calculator
+    nvm use
-    npm install harvest
+    npm install

 ## Config

-1. Update config section at top of calculate.js
-2. Update the user_id value in the timeEntriesByUser section. you can find your user id on the webapp in the URL when you edit your user.
+Copy `sample.env` to `.env`.
+Set the variables in `.env`.
+Dates are formatted YYYYMMDD.
+You can find your userid in the address bar when you login to harvest normally.

+    cp sample.env .env
+    "${EDITOR:-vi}" .env

 ## Run